Shraga Feivel Zimmerman

 Shraga Feivel Halevi Zimmerman is an American and English Haredi rabbi who serves as the rov and av beis din of Kehillas Federation in London.
 He served as the rabbi and av beis din of the Jewish community in Gateshead between 2008 and 2020.
 He is a posek and is regarded as one of the United Kingdom's most influential Haredi rabbis.

+After growing up in Brooklyn, New York City, and serving various rabbinical positions in the United States, he was appointed in April 2008 as the rov and av beis din of the Jewish community in Gateshead.
+During his tenure, he allowed for a loosening of previous traditions, permitting the opening of the community's first kosher restaurant, and invested in improving social services and children's education.
+In January 2020, he concluded his tenure in Gateshead and assumed office as the rov and av beis din of Kehillas Federation in London.

 Early life

 Zimmerman was born in New Jersey and grew up in Borough Park, Brooklyn.
 He studied at Beer Shmuel in Borough Park, a yeshiva that was founded by his grandfather, Rabbi Yosef Yonah Tzvi Horowitz, who was rabbi of Unsdorf and Frankfurt.
 He later studied in the Mirrer yeshiva in Flatbush and Rabbi Dovid Soloveitchik's Brisk yeshiva in Jerusalem.
 He then studied in Kollel Kehillas Yaakov in Monsey, New York.
 He is a close disciple of Rabbis Shmuel Berenbaum and Meshulam Dovid Soloveitchik.

 Rabbinic career

 United States (1996–2008)

-Zimmerman served as a Rav for the Khal Adath Jeshurun community in Monsey for five years, and later as the founding rabbi of Khal Bnei Ashkenaz, the Haredi German Ashkenazic community in Monsey, New York.
-He also led the smichah program at Ohr Somayach and other activities including a kollel in Lakewood, New Jersey, a program for teens, and an Earner-Learner program.
+Zimmerman served as a Rav for the K'hal Adath Jeshurun community in Monsey for five years, and later as the founding rabbi of Khal Bnei Ashkenaz, the Haredi German Ashkenazic community in Monsey.
+He also led the smichah program at Ohr Somayach and other activities including a kollel in Lakewood Township, New Jersey, a program for teens, and an Earner-Learner program.